AVIATR/zoomboard_server/README.md

 To test that the stream is a valid AVFoundation stream, just open the stream url with Safari, the default player will play the stream if it is valid, as per the specifications [here](https://developer.apple.com/documentation/http_live_streaming/hls_authoring_specification_for_apple_devices#//apple_ref/doc/uid/TP40016596-CH2-SW1).

-### Discovered demuxer and decoder options using intergrated camera & avfoundation:
+### Discovered demuxer and decoder options using integrated camera & avfoundation:
 #### Demuxer options
 * avioflags:0x00000000
 * probesize:5000000